just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Analyzing-Algorithms.rst

     In this activity you are going to use an App Inventor app to experiment with and analyze the binary and sequential search algorithms.

     <ol>
-    <li>Create a portfolio page named <i>Search Experiment</i>.
+    <li style="margin-bottom: 5px;">Create a portfolio page named <i>Search Experiment</i>.
     </li>
-    <li>On an Android device, use the AI Companion app to scan and install
+    <li style="margin-bottom: 5px;">On an Android device, use the AI Companion app to scan and install
     the
       <!-- &lt;a target=&quot;_blank&quot; href=&quot;https://drive.google.com/open?id=0B86iRIPU8oQlZnZXdG5ycDdpU2M&quot; title=&quot;&quot;&gt;Search Experiment app (APK)&lt;/a&gt;
     -->
     <a href="http://mobile-csp.org/SearchExperiment.apk" target="_blank" title="">Search Experiment app (APK)</a>
-    from the QR code:
+    from the QR code.
     <br/>
     <img align="right" alt="" src="../_static/assets/img/SearchAppQR.png" style="width: 200px; height: 200px;" title=""/>
     <br/>